Karl Frenzel: Sobibor

 Frenzel served at Sobibor for the duration of its operation and assisted in both its construction and its demolition.
 At Sobibor, he served as commandant of Lager I, the area in which Jewish prisoners lived and performed forced labour.
-He also commanded the Bahnhofkommando which greeted arriving transports.
+He also commanded the Bahnhofkommando who greeted arriving transports.
 He served as Gustav Wagner's replacement as the quartermaster-sergeant of the camp when Wagner was attending to duties elsewhere or was on leave.
-Frenzel selected prisoners from the newly arrived transports to work inside and outside the camp and, in effect, also selected the vast majority, which would go to the gas chambers.
+Frenzel selected prisoners from the newly arrived transports to work inside and outside the camp and, in effect, also selected the vast majority who would go to the gas chambers.
 In that capacity, Frenzel carried out genocide by taking part in the industrial-scale extermination of hundreds of thousands of men, women and children as part of Operation Reinhard for which he was tried and convicted in December 1966.

 Frenzel claimed that when he received his orders, he was told that Sobibor was merely a work camp, which he had to guard.
 When he found out the camp's true nature, he was forbidden from discussing it with anyone, as it was to be kept a state secret.
 The penalty was imprisonment at a concentration camp or death.

 Frenzel freely used his whip on inmates without reservation.
 In the spring of 1943, after two Jews from Chelm had escaped from the camp, the staff consulted among themselves, and Frenzel announced the verdict that every tenth prisoner at the morning roll call would be executed.
 Frenzel personally walked along the lines of the roll call and pulled the victims out of line to be shot at Camp III.
 Twenty prisoners were shot as a reprisal for the two who had escaped.

 Erich Bauer, one of the commanders of Camp III, stated: "He [Frenzel] was one of the most brutal members of the permanent staff in the camp.
 His whip was very loose".
 For instance, in spring 1943, when a worker prisoner tried to take his own life and was found dying, Frenzel shouted that Jews had no right to kill themselves; only Germans had the right to kill.
 Frenzel whipped the dying man and killed him with a bullet.

 A Sobibor survivor, Hershel Cuckierman, described Frenzel as "a sadist and a killer without conscience.
 His involvement at Sobibor went much beyond the mass exterminations; he committed numerous other crimes as well".

 The historian and Holocaust survivor Jules Schelvis gave the following evaluation of Frenzel's tenure:

 When Frenzel was convicted in 1966, the judges concluded: